 Step #1: Set your business goals

-The volume and quality of the leads you want to generate are linked to the objectives you set beforehand.
+Make sure the volume and quality of the leads you want to generate match with the objectives you set beforehand.

 Before starting any acquisition campaign, you need to find a compromise between: